iotaledger/hornet/docs/getting_started/nodes_101.md

 ## Attaching New Messages to the Tangle

-A `message` is a data structure that is actually being broadcast in the IOTA network and represents a vertex in the Tangle graph.
-When nodes receive a new message, they attach it to the Tangle by adding it to their local database.
+A _message_ is a data structure that is actually being broadcast in the IOTA network and represents a vertex in the Tangle graph.
+When nodes receive a new message, they attach it to the Tangle by adding the message to their local database.

 As a result, at any point in time, all nodes may have different messages in their local databases.
 These messages make up a node's view of the Tangle.